alxhslm/alxhslm.github.io/content/posts/latex/index.md

 - `-wd` ensures it writes any changes to file
 - `-s` suppresses any output
-- `-c` sets the directory for temporary files
+- `-c` sets the directory for temporary files (so that you can add it to `.gitignore`)

-Unfortunately, unlike `black` this does not ship as a binary and requires `perl` to be installed on your system.
+Unfortunately, unlike `black`, this does not ship as a binary and requires `perl` to be installed on your system.
 I had to install some additional packages on my Mac to get this to work:

 ```yaml
 cpan -i YAML::Tiny File::HomeDir Unicode::GCString